firelightning13/DDLC-MCRevengeMod/README.md

 # DDLC - MC Revenge Mod
-What if the main character of Doki-Doki Literature Club became sentient and self-aware, similar to Monika?
+What if the main character of Doki-Doki Literature Club becomes sentient and self-aware, similar to Monika?
 He was awaken by the power of my coding and begin to realise that this is all just a game?
 What will he do?
 You will find out soon enough if you install this mod!
 (Which is not release yet, sorry!)

 ## Releases
 It's to early to release.
 Coming soon for chapter one (Act 2)